Slides 📊

 The formula can also be written as:

-Begin by taking an unconditoined probability of any one event.
+Begin by taking an unconditioned probability of any one event.

-Multiply the probabiity of a new event conditional on the event used for step 1.
+Multiply the probability of a new event conditional on the event used for step 1.

 Multiply the probability of another new event conditional on the intersection of all previously used events.